Pairwise Alignment Improves Graph Domain Adaptation: Preliminaries and Related Works

 Nonetheless, the marginal alignment methods above are inadequate when dealing with the structure shift consisting of CSS and LS.
 Firstly, these methods are flawed under LS.
 Based on $\bP_\dU(H^{(L)}) = \sum_{Y}\bP_\dU(H^{(L)}|Y)\bP_\dU(Y)$, even if the marginal alignment $\bP_\dS(H^{(L)}) = \bP_\dT(H^{(L)})$ is achieved, the conditional node representations will still mismatch $\bP_\dS(H^{(L)}|Y)\neq \bP_\dT(H^{(L)}|Y)$ under the LS, which induces more prediction error~\cite{zhao2019learning, tachet2020domain}.
 Secondly, they are suboptimal under CSS.
 In particular, consider the HEP example in Fig.~\ref{fig:shift} (the particles in the two green circles) where CSS may yield the case that the label of the center particle (node) shifts, albeit with an unchanged neighborhood distribution.
 In this case, methods using a shared GNN encoder for marginal alignment definitely fail to make the correct prediction.

 \citet{liu2023structural} have recently analyzed this issue by using an example based on contextual stochastic block model (CSBM)~\cite{deshpande2018contextual} (defined in Appendix~\ref{app:CSBM}).

 \begin{proposition}\cite{liu2023structural} Suppose the source and target graphs are generated from the CSBM model of $n$ nodes with the same label distributions and node feature distributions.
 The edge connection probabilities are set to present a conditional structure shift $\bP_\dS(\mA|\mY) \neq \bP_\dT(\mA|\mY)$ and showcase the example that the ground truth label of the center node changes given the same neighborhood distribution.
-Then, by imposing $\bP_\dS(H^{(L)}) = \bP_\dT(H^{(L)})$ through a GNN encoder $\phi$ shared across two domains, the target classification error with classifier g $\epsilon_{\dT}(g\circ\phi) \geq 0.25$, while if without such a constraint, there exists a GNN encoder $\phi$ such that $\epsilon_{\dT}(g\circ\phi)\rightarrow 0$ as $n\rightarrow \infty$. \end{proposition}
+Then, suppose a GNN encoder $\phi$ is shared across two domains, the target classification error $\epsilon_{\dT}(g\circ\phi)$ can be lower bounded by 0.25, where $g$ is the classifier.
+However, the GNN encoder $\phi$, if allowed to be adjusted according to the domains, can achieve $\epsilon_{\dT}(g\circ\phi)\rightarrow 0$ as $n\rightarrow \infty$. \end{proposition}

 To tackle this issue, \citet{liu2023structural} proposed the StruRW method to reweight edges in the source graph based on weights derived from the CSBM model.
 However, StruRW still suffers from many issues.
 We will provide a more detailed comparison with StruRW in Sec.~\ref{sec:compstrurw}.
 To the best of our knowledge, our method is the first effort to address both CSS and LS in a principled way.